 Manitoba Pageant, September 1961, Volume 7, Number 1

 Very soon after Thomas Spence arrived in the Red River Settlement in 1866, it was realized that he would play a prominent role in political affairs; he was looked upon at once as a politician and it was not surprising for Spence lost no opportunity of presenting himself as such.
-His political ambitions were high - and he sought to represent his views and plans as the opinions and plans of others who had been in the settlement for many years.
+His political ambitions were high—and he sought to represent his views and plans as the opinions and plans of others who had been in the settlement for many years.

 One of the most interesting stories about this man who was determined to lead and to organize concerns what is probably the strangest and wildest political experiment ever made in the Canadian West.

-Thomas Spence was very soon in a public office, Although he did not hold this office long or with much success, it can be said that he did become the President of a Republic - at Portage la Prairie, Manitoba.
+Thomas Spence was very soon in a public office, Although he did not hold this office long or with much success, it can be said that he did become the President of a Republic—at Portage la Prairie, Manitoba.
 In 1867, Spence moved from the Red River Settlement to Portage la Prairie where he opened a store and became one of the leading spirits of that community.
 Portage la Prairie, though within the Hudson's Bay territory of Rupert's Land, was then outside the jurisdiction of the government and Council of Assiniboia whose powers extended only fifty miles west of Fort Garry.
 The community had no courts, no police, no taxation, no government, and no laws except those the people chose to observe.
 It was an ideal spot for a man of Spence's ambitions to set up a government in the way and for the purposes he wanted.

 In June 1867, he gathered about him a group of settlers hoping to set up a government for the community.
 An address was sent to Queen Victoria asking for recognition, law, and protection.
 No reply was received.
-In January 1868, some of the settlers under Spence's direction decided to organize the community as a Republic - first called Caledonia and then the Republic of Manitoba.
+In January 1868, some of the settlers under Spence's direction decided to organize the community as a Republic—first called New Caledonia and then the Republic of Manitobah.
 The boundaries, which extended for hundreds of miles, were very indefinite with the exception of the dividing line between the western limit of the District of Assiniboia and the new Republic.
 A council was chosen and oaths of allegiance were given to those who would take them.
 Spence was chosen President of the Republic and Findlay Wray, Secretary.

 A government, if it is going to do anything, must have money.
 Revenue for the Republic to build a council house and jail was to be raised by taxing imports.
 Notices were served on all traders.
 When the Hudson's Bay Company officer at Portage refused to pay such a tax the council of the Republic decided that they could do nothing at that time but warned that they would make it hot for the Hudson's Bay man when they had built their jail.